becarpenter/book6/pdf/baked.md

 window, so clicking on links will always take you away from the current page.
 To avoid this, with most browsers you can use CTRL+click (on Windows and Linux) or CMD+click (on MacOS) to open a new tab.

+You can download a pre-release PDF of the whole book [here](https://github.com/becarpenter/book6/blob/main/pdf/baked.pdf), and a pre-release ePub version [here](https://github.com/becarpenter/book6/blob/main/pdf/baked.epub).
+(On those pages, use the little "download" button  at the top right.)

 ### [<ins>Previous</ins>](#foreword) [<ins>Next</ins>](#how-a-user-sees-ipv6) [<ins>Top</ins>](#introduction-and-foreword)